Flexible circuits in the $d$-dimensional rigidity matroid: Introduction

-A recent preprint of Jord\'an \cite{Jor} characterises $\scrr_d$-rigid graphs with at most $d+4$ vertices.
-His characterisation implies that every $\scrr_d$-circuit with at most $d+4$ vertices is $\scrr_d$-rigid.
-Theorem \ref{thm:vertex} immediately gives the following characterisation of $\scrr_d$-rigid graphs with at most $d+6$ vertices in terms of $d$-tight subgraphs (which are defined in the next section).
+Jord\'an \cite{Jor} characterises $\scrr_d$-rigid graphs with at most $d+4$ vertices.
+He suggests in \cite[Remark 1]{Jor} that it may be possible to extend the characterisation to graphs on more than $d+4$ vertices, but notes that the simple degree condition given in his characterisation may not be sufficient because of the existence of the double banana.
+Theorem \ref{thm:vertex} implies the following characterisation of $\scrr_d$-rigid graphs with at most $d+6$ vertices.
+Our characterisation is in terms of {\em $d$-tight} subgraphs (which are defined in the next section).

-\begin{cor} Let $G=(V,E)$ be a graph with $|V|\leq d+6$.
+\begin{cor} Let $G=(V,E)$ be a graph with $d+1\leq |V|\leq d+6$.
 Then $G$ is $\scrr_d$-rigid if and only if $G$ has a $d$-tight, $d$-connected spanning subgraph $H$ such that $B_{d,d-1},B_{d,d-2}\not\subseteq H$. \end{cor}